inglkruiz/inglkruiz.github.io/content/blog/angular-material-reusable-autocomplete/index.md

 }
 ```

-I try to write code to be self-explanatory and I hope you understand it.
+I wrote code to be self-explanatory and I hope you understand it.
-Key takeaways:
+Even though, here are some key takeaways:

-1. On line **56** the interface `ControlValueAccessor` is declared to be implemented by the component.
+1. On line **55** the interface `ControlValueAccessor` is declared to be implemented by the component.
-2. On line **60** the component captures the template you want to project as the autocomplete option's layout.
-3. On line **69** the component constructor gets the instance of a `NgControl`.
+2. On line **72** the component constructor gets the instance of a `NgControl`.
 This means you can use `ngModel`
    or a `[formControl]` | `formControlName`, template driven or reactive form respectively.
-4. On line **92** `ngOnChanges` turn off `isSearching` state if the component receives options to display.
+3. On line **94** `ngOnChanges` turn off `isSearching` state if the component receives options to display.
-   `isSearching` state is triggered when the user types a string with a length greater than 2 characters.
+   `isSearching` state is triggered when the user types a string with a length greater/equals than 3 characters (default).
-5. On line **117** the `inputControl` object (which is a `FormControl` and receives updates from the input text)
+4. On line **120** the `inputControl` object (which is a `FormControl` and receives updates from the input text)
    communicates with the `NgControl` instance mentioned before.
 The following cases use cases are handled here:
    1. When the user types the value is a `string` and after length validation the value is passed
       (what to do with the text? the component does not know, he does not care).
 Outside the component